 Pear Engagement Rings

-Known for their versatility, pear-cut diamonds fit in well with any type of setting, looking elegant and sophisticated in a simple gold band, or dazzling and modern in a more intricate band.
-Whether your lady prefers jazzy jewelry or a more streamlined look, you’ll find the perfect setting for her in our Halo, Classic, Vintage, or Solitaire collections.
+Pear engagement rings are known for their versatility and fit in well with any type of setting and in any jewelry collection.
+You can make pear shaped engagement rings look elegant and sophisticated with a simple gold band, or dazzling and modern in a more intricate band.
+Whether your intended prefers jazzy jewelry or a more streamlined look, you’ll find the perfect setting in our Halo, Classic, Vintage, or Solitaire collections.

 As you compare pear-shaped engagement rings, you will soon find that there are a lot of details that you will have to decide.
 Whether it’s how you frame the main diamond, or whether to use white or rose gold for the band, here are some of the main choices you will need to make.